Popular Now

 Doubles Division

-Doubles races often produce faster overall times because stations are shared.
+Doubles races often produce faster overall times because stations are shared between two athletes.
+This reduces individual fatigue significantly, especially on the sled and wall balls.

 HYROX Average Time by Age Group: Men vs Women Comparison

 While age is a major performance factor, gender differences also influence overall race times.
-The HYROX average time by age group tends to show a consistent performance gap between men and women across most divisions — primarily due to load differences, upper body strength demands, and running pace variations.
+The HYROX average time by age group consistently shows a performance gap between men and women across most divisions — primarily due to load differences, upper body strength demands on stations like the sled push and farmer carry, and running pace variations.

 HYROX average time by age group men and women running side by side overhead view

 In the Open division, men typically finish 5 to 10 minutes faster than women within the same age bracket.
-For example, in the 30–39 category, competitive male athletes often average around 1h12–1h18, while female athletes commonly finish between 1h18–1h28.
+In the 30–39 category for example, competitive male athletes often average around 1h12–1h18, while female athletes commonly finish between 1h18–1h28.

 In the Pro division, the gap narrows slightly among elite athletes.
 Well-trained female competitors often demonstrate stronger pacing consistency and station efficiency, particularly in sled pull and wall balls.